Helsinki-NLP/OpusFilter/README.md

 Instead of removing duplicates from a single set, the optional `overlap` argument can be used to remove all segments from `inputs` that match the segments in `overlap`.
+For example, you can remove exact duplicates of the test data from your training data.

 Non-cryptographic hashing is used to reduce memory consumption for the case that the files are very large.
 The lines defined by the `compare`